 A Divorce Process That's Right for You

 It's important to think about which option is right for you before diving into the divorce process.
-If you have questions about which option is right for you, talking to a family law attorney about your situation can help calm your concerns.
+If you have questions about which option is right for you, talking to an attorney about your situation can help calm your concerns.